 With today’s current situation across the globe, social and cultural documentaries have become more relevant than ever.
 These docos provide substantial insight into the different ways of life all over the world, giving viewers a much wider perspective about the world that’s much bigger than what they’ve known.

 From looking into living more with less to witnessing what goes on behind every captivating image by photographers, our top 8 picks for the best Netflix social and cultural docos that are sure to move and even entertain you.
-Check out our lineup below and start streaming on Netflix.

 Following the death of a trainer, Blackfish mostly revolves around Tilikum, an orca held in captivity by SeaWorld.
 It follows Tilikum’s journey from his capture in the waters of Iceland back in 1983 to the purported harassment by fellow captive orcas, which the doco says contributed to his aggression in relation to the deaths of three individuals.
 Not only does it feature interviews from both sides of the pond, but it also shows footage of attacks on trainers by Tilikum and other captive whales.